 It’s All About the Bed

 There’s a reason it’s called a bedroom and your bed is the most important piece of furniture you can own.
 You could get by without a sofa, a table or a TV but a good bed won’t just help you get a good night’s sleep, it will make you feel healthier and give your back some love too.
+This should be something that concerns us in our own homes too.
+You may want to consider buying a bed online as there are a lot of cost-effective options that give you the comfort you desire without breaking the bank.

 In a hotel, the bed is, of course, prominent in the room and in some hotels it can be a real feature.
 An extravagant canopy or ornately carved headboard will add a real fairy tale princess feel but you could go the other way and use bright metals and sleek design for a more modern finish.
 Whatever you choose, make sure your mattress is nothing short of perfect.